- About Extension

 To get the process started, please call or stop by the Douglas County Extension Office.
 There are four important steps you need to complete to become a 4-H Volunteer Leader:

-- Complete a Volunteer Leader Application Form
+- 4-H Volunteer New Leader Application Form

 - Attend a 4-H Leader Training Meeting